 If you hover your mouse over the word “SEO’ you will see a popup menu like this.

 From here click on ‘General’.
 Then you will come to this page.

 This is your Yoast dashboard.
 To find your sitemap you need to click on the ‘Features’ tab.
 This tab is just above the words ‘Need help?’.

 After you click on ‘Features’ you come to this page.

-Half way down this list of features you will find ‘XML sitemaps’.
-These are the sitemaps for your website.
+Halfway down this list of features, you will find ‘XML sitemaps’.
+This is the sitemap for your website.

 Yoast will generate these sitemaps automatically, it will also update the sitemaps every time you make any changes to your content.

 Yoast makes generating sitemaps so easy.
 You just install the plugin and Yoast does the rest for you.